Creating nodes

 and folder src

-All of the source files for your nodes will be stored in folder src
+inside it.
+All of the packages with source files will be stored in folder src

 .